the1lab/1lab/src/1Lab/HLevel.lagda.md

 `isHLevel A n`: The type `A` admits _unique_ fillers for any `n`-cube.

-A contractible type is one that has a unique point: It has a unique filler for the 0-cube, which is just a point.
+A contractible type is one that has a unique point: It has a unique filler for the 0-cube, which is a point.
 A proposition is a type that admits unique fillers for 1-cubes, which are lines: given any endpoint, there is a line that connects them.
 A set is a type that admits unique fillers for 2-cubes, or squares, and so on.